-Some sunscreens are marketed specifically as “reef-safe” an unregulated term.
+Some sunscreens are marketed specifically as “reef-safe,” an unregulated term.
 Some Central American resorts mandate that customers purchase special biodegradable sunscreen based on the idea that regular sunscreen is damaging to coral reefs.
 A piece from Vice points out that this mandate was previously based on the coral-bleaching study from 2008 linked above.

 We do not have a pick for biodegradable sunscreen, and resorts will often sell you whatever they feel is compliant.
-But Vice echoes our stance: if you’re really worried about coral, the better environmental move is not to encourage resort development in the area near coral reefs by visiting them.
+But Vice echoes our stance: If you’re really worried about coral, the better environmental move is not to encourage resort development in the area near coral reefs by visiting them.

 We note that these effects have not been studied in the open ocean, once these compounds have had a chance to dilute.
 Therefore, there is somewhat less cause for alarm about using sunscreens far away from coral reefs.
 The good news is that another study from 2010 shows that, with protection, damaged coral reefs can rebound.

-NO-AD Sunscreen Lotion SPF 45 (chemical, $19 for a two-pack, $0.58/oz.) – A slightly thicker version of the SPF 30 version.
+No-Ad Sunscreen Lotion SPF 45 (chemical, lotion): A slightly thicker version of the SPF 30 version.
 Also has a fragrance.